PhD Student Profiles 2014-2015

 Watcharachai Jirajindakul is a lecturer at the Graduate School of Law, National Institute of Development Administration in Bangkok, Thailand.
 He earned his LL.B., LL.M. from Thammasat University, and LL.M. in law and economics from University of Hamburg.
 After graduation, he worked as a lawyer in the area of investment law and a researcher.
 Watcharachai recently graduated from UW School of Law’s LL.M. in Asian Law. .
 His interests lie in behavioral law and economics, international trade and investment, and CSR and international law.

-Tanya Karwaki earned her B.S. in Cell Biology from the University of Washington, her M.A. in Zoology from the University of California, Davis, and her J.D. from the University of Washington.
-Her background includes legislative, public policy work and clinical risk management.
-Her academic interests include informed consent, bio-banking, global health and public policy.
-She is a recent graduate of UW School of Law’s Health Law LL.M. program, and her current research interest is in the role of law in national biobanks.
+Tanya E. Karwaki earned her B.S.
+In Cell Biology from the University of Washington, her M.A.
+In Zoology from the University of California, Davis, and her J.D. and LL.M from the University of Washington.
+Her background includes legislative, public policy and clinical risk management work.
+Her academic interests include medical tourism, pharmacy law, patient decision-making, and global health.
+Her dissertation focuses on the United States’ perspective of medical tourism.

 Jinkyoo Lee graduated from Korea University with a B.A. in Law.
 He continued his studies in graduate school of Korea University, College of law for MA in Law and then obtained an LL.M. at the UW School of Law.
 His research interest is in comparative civil procedure and alternative dispute resolution.
 Jinkyoo’s proposed dissertation topic is on the emergence of electronically stored information in civil litigation and pretrial procedures in Korea and the United States.